ArtemChig/UE5-Weapon-System/README.md

   **To Add Impacts**:
   1. Go to the **Physics** tab of the object your bullet may collide with.
   2. Add a physical material from `Content\Materials\Physical_Materials`.
-  3. There are currently 6 surfaces with impacts, but more will be added in future updates.
+  3. Select the physical material, and your impacts should work properly.

-  4. Select the physical material, and your impacts should work properly.
+  There are currently 6 surfaces with impacts, but more will be added in future updates.

 ---